t42huang/angular-tutorial-heroes/README.md

   - You used router link parameters to navigate to the detail view of a user-selected hero.
   - You shared the HeroService among multiple components.
 - [6.
 Get data from a server](https://angular.io/tutorial/toh-pt6)
+  - You added the necessary dependencies to use HTTP in the app.
+  - You refactored HeroService to load heroes from a web API.
+  - You extended HeroService to support post(), put(), and delete() methods.
+  - You updated the components to allow adding, editing, and deleting of heroes.
+  - You configured an in-memory web API.
+  - You learned how to use observables.

 ### Other references